germanlph/candidate-test/README.md

 NAIC Candidacy Test
 ====

+## Dependencies
+1. npm
+2. Maven
+3. Angular cli
+4. Tomcat

+## To run:
+1. From root run "mvn spring-boot:run & cd client && npm install && ng serve".
+This will run the api at localhost:8080 and the web at localhost:4200

 ## Business Requirements
 1. Implement a login/logout feature - assume the user is already registered
 2. Create a rest api service to update a User's profile